Chronology

 1986

-Niki asks Pierre Marie Lejeune to create the benches around the fountain at the foot of the Empress (the Sphinx).
-Pierre Marie proposes a small amphitheater with seating in the rocks, which is created with much help from other members of the team.
+Niki asks Pierre Marie Lejeune to build benches around the fountain at the feet of the Empress (Sphinx).
+He proposes to create a small amphitheater with seats in the rock itself; and with the help of the hardworking team members this project will be implemented.

-Galerie Bonnier in Geneva exhibits “Oeuvres récentes” by Niki de Saint Phalle, including limited editions of works based on sculptures in the Tarot Garden: polychrome sculptures and reliefs in polyester, ceramics and glass; signed and numbered silkscreens; and polychrome sculptured vases in polyester.
-Proceeds are used to help fund the Tarot Garden.
+The Bonnier Gallery in Geneva exhibits “Latest works” by Niki de Saint Phalle, including limited editions of works based on the sculptures of the Tarot Garden: colored plastics and bas-reliefs in polyester, ceramic and glass, nemerated serigraphs as well as figurative and colored vases in polyester.
+The proceeds are used to finance the construction of the Tarot Garden.

 1988-1989